 I worked back to front with my enviroments, making the flight deck, the forward corridor, mess compartment, port and starboard corridors, airlock room and crew quaters.
 Once I had created all the rooms in the spaceship, I proceeded to making various clutter items.

-Modelling the exterior was a task that I deliberately left late in the process, because the internal volume of the ship needed to avoid sticking out of the exterior.
+Modelling the exterior was a task that I deliberately left to late in the process, because the internal volume of the ship needed to avoid sticking out of the exterior.
 The exterior also created a light block for the star light to stream in through the windows.
 The windows and doors also needed to line up perfectly on both exterior and interior models.
 I knew that once I was finished with the internal design, I could no longer change it because this would create alignment problems.
-To create the exterior, I started by blocking out the major shapes using bsp brushes inside unreal engine, this gave me the basic form and the locations of all the openings.
-I then exported this to 3ds max.
+To create the exterior, I started by blocking out the major shapes using bsp brushes inside unreal engine, this gave me the basic form and the locations of all the openings, I then exported this to 3ds Max.

-I was keen to base my design heavily on real world objects, so the ship was largely influenced by modern naval ships, this influence can be most clearly seen with the addition of radar domes.
+I was keen to base my design heavily on real world objects, so the ship was largely influenced by modern naval ships, this influence can most clearly be seen with the addition of radar domes.
 I had visited Portsmouth a few years ago and been impressed with the new destroyers leaving the dock.
 I was keen to add some of these elements into my ship as often with space games the space ships are linked to the navy.
 I also paid close attention to the function of the ship and what major elements it would need such as: radar turrets; communication dishes; larger anti-ship turrets; fins; control surfaces and so on.
 All these little details are essential and I wanted my ship to appear somewhat realistic.